 this devotion is essentially an interior one, this does not prevent it

 inspiring vanity, or that real devotion should be hidden and private.
 I

 answer in the words of our Lord, "Let men see your good works that they

 may glorify your Father who is in heaven."
-As St. Gregory says,
+As St. Gregory says, this

-these things before men only to please and glorify God without worrying about
+do these things before men only to please and glorify God without

-they are performed without inner attention but because they
+because they are performed without inner attention but because they

 have an exterior element as distinct from those which are purely

 1. Preparation and Consecration